Signs of Poor Digestion (+ What You Can Do About It)

 - Inflammation in the digestive tract (IBS, Celiac disease, Crohn’s disease, ulcerative colitis, diverticulosis/diverticulitis)

-Key Digestive Enzymes is a brand-new product, a one-stop-shop for digestion support.
-Key Digestive Enzymes works by breaking down the three macronutrients (protein, healthy fats, and carbohydrates) and freeing vitamins and minerals from foods to be absorbed in the intestinal tract.
+Key Digestive Enzymes is our go-to product, a one-stop-shop for digestion support.
+Key Digestive Enzymes works by breaking down the three macronutrients (protein, healthy fats, and carbohydrates) and by freeing vitamins and minerals from foods to be absorbed in the intestinal tract.

 Here’s how Key Digestive Enzymes works to make digestion more efficient and effective: